Deborah is a writer, healer, and teacher. Her goal is to help people live their best lives every day by sharing her joy and love of life.

 Demas W Jasper from Today's America and The World Beyond on July 17, 2016:

 My Hub on five diet keys is quite similar to yours here, especially when yoga, meditation, exercise, and stress get their pairings straight where they overlap.
 Nutrition, Hydration, Stress Reduction, Rest, and Exercise can pretty well sum up the keys to maintaining a healthy weight at any age.
 Good points in this one nonetheless.

-Deborah Reno (author) from First Wyoming, then THE WORLD on January 25, 2016:
+Deborah Demander (author) from First Wyoming, then THE WORLD on January 25, 2016:

 Thanks for reading and commenting.
 There are a lot of tricks out there, the main thing is to love yourself enough to care what you put into your own body.
 Take care,

 Rebecca Mealey from Northeastern Georgia, USA on January 24, 2016:

 There are so many "trick" diets out there...thanks for telling it like it is with common sense tips.
 I see several I need to work on.
 Thanks!